Wb-az/covid-19-classification/README.md

-# Non-parametric comparison of convolutional neural networks and CaiT transformer to detect COVID-19 in CT image slices.
+# Non-parametric comparison of convolutional neural networks and CaiT transformer to detect COVID-19 in chest CT scan slices.

 ## Introduction
 Medical classification has been  widely benefited with recent developments in computer vision,